NewEnglandTravelPlanner.com Logo

-For more than two centuries people have been crossing the broad Connecticut River by ferry between Chester and Hadlyme.
+For more than two centuries people have been crossing the broad Connecticut River by ferryboat between Chester and Hadlyme, Connecticut (map).

 The first ferry at the site was a private boat operated by Jonathan Warner of Chester, who started ferrying passengers across in 1769.

 In 1877 the town of Chester took over the ferry, making it a public utility.
-In 1917 the Connecticut Department of Transportation assumed operation, and still operates the ferry.
+In 1917 the Connecticut Department of Transportation assumed operation.

 Chester CT